bryanzang/bryanzang/README.md

 \* Current ongoing school year

+# note: course notes may not be available due to copyright issues and are replaced by substitutes where possible (i.e., textbooks or official online resources may be linked)

 For additional information regarding these courses: <a href="https://ucalendar.uwaterloo.ca/2021/COURSE/course-CS.html">CS courses</a>, <a href="https://ucalendar.uwaterloo.ca/2223/COURSE/course-ECON.html">ECON courses</a>, <a href="https://ucalendar.uwaterloo.ca/2021/COURSE/course-MATH.html">MATH courses</a>, <a href="https://ucalendar.uwaterloo.ca/2021/COURSE/course-STAT.html">STAT courses</a>